I have never met anyone who desired to fail in reaching their goals.

 Consider that while everyone wants to be a success, few pull it off.

-It is often the lack of real desire or hunger that is holding them back.
+Often the lack of real desire or hunger is holding them back.

 Imagine yourself having succeeded.